lalli-flores/MakeASentence/make-a-sentence/README.md

     4. Verb: - Noun : Required
     5. Tense: Present, Past or Future tense - Default is "Present"
     6. Added optional inputs for params with singular or plural subject and Object selection
+    7. UI created to work well on both browsers (Validated on Chrome and Safari) and mobile devices (Android and Iphone)

 API: https://lt-nlgservice.herokuapp.com/rest/english/realise?[PARAMS]  where PARAMS include the inputs from the form.